nguyensjsu/sp18-202-hydra/TeamWiki.md

 # Team Members:
 1) Bhushan Geete

+## Week 4 (04/28/2017): Weekly Scrum Report

+1. What tasks did I work on / complete? : implemented code for observer design pattern
+2. What am I planning to work on next?: Start integration test.
+3. What tasks are blocked waiting on another team member? : None

+## Week 3 (04/21/2017): Weekly Scrum Report

+1. What tasks did I work on / complete? :  I design the reaction module the game from greenfoot.
+2. What am I planning to work on next?: Start implementation of modules.
+3. What tasks are blocked waiting on another team member? : None.

 ## Week 2 (04/14/2017): Weekly Scrum Report

 1. What tasks did I work on / complete? : Decided the game and explore code for game.